Skillshare vs Udemy – Which is Better?

 Udemy was launched in 2009 with a mission to improve life through learning.
 It gives everyone the opportunity to create and offer quality online courses on its platform though many of its teachers are high profile contributors.

-It is the largest Ed Tech company of its kind and 80% of Fortune 100 companies trust it for employee upskilling including AppleUnicef, PayPal, Samsung and Unilever.
+It is the largest Ed Tech company of its kind and 80% of Fortune 100 companies trust it for employee upskilling including AppleUnicef, PayPal, Samsung, and Unilever.

 You can buy courses singly on Udemy.
-Each one is individually priced and led by an instructor who practises the discipline.
+Each one is individually priced and led by an instructor who practices the discipline.
 Purchasing a course gives you lifetime access to it, and all of its resources.
 You can access some courses for free.

 Udemy also offers a subscription called the Personal Plan.
 This gives you unlimited access to a curated collection of 10,500+ top courses for as long as your subscription is active.